As an Amazon Associate we may earn commissions from qualifying purchases from Amazon.com (Learn more)

 I’ve made a little video so you can see slipped stitches in action.
 I demonstrate both how to slip knitwise and purlwise, and also how to unknit the slipped stitches, in case you make a mistake.
 Undoing stitches one at a time is called tinking.
 It’s always good to know how to tink a new stitch type – let’s be honest, it’s only a matter of time before you make your first slp that was supposed to be an slk – happens to all of us.
 Well, now you’ll know how to fix that!
 Take a look:

 Slipping edge stitches

 The two edges on a flat knitted piece that are not the cast-on or bind-off edges are called selvedges, and a typical use for slipped stitches is to create beautiful selvedges.
 The exact look of the selvedges will depend on what you do with both the first and the last stitch of every row, on both sides of the fabric.
 Depending on exactly how you combine the different types of slipped stitches with either a knit stitch or a purl on the other side of the fabric, you will achieve a different result.
-I am hard at work knitting up little swatches with the different possibilities, and I will present them in an article about selvedges next week.
+I have knitted a lot of little swatches with all the different possibilities, and I present them in this article about selvedges.
 Sign up for the Knit with Henni Newsletter if you want to receive an update when the article is out.
 You will find a sign-up form at the bottom of this page.